-It is with great pleasure that I welcome all the new entrants to the Faculty of Veterinary Medicine and Animal Science on behalf of the University of Peradeniya.
-Those who gained admission to the University of Peradeniya are indeed a privileged group considering the numbers who qualify to enter to the Sri Lankan University system.
-Obviously, the primary objective of a veterinary undergraduate would be to complete the course in Veterinary Medicine and Animal Science successfully and become a competent veterinarian.
+I take great pleasure in welcoming the new entrants to the Faculty of Veterinary Medicine and Animal Science on behalf of the University of Peradeniya.
+Those who gained admission to the University of Peradeniya are indeed a privileged group when one considers the numbers who qualify to enter the Sri Lankan University system.
+The main objective of a veterinary undergraduate should be to complete the course in Veterinary Medicine and Animal Science successfully and to become a competent veterinarian.
 The University of Peradeniya is the only institution in the country which offers this special field of study with an environment conducive for intellectual pursuits of the highest standards.
-The university has one of the best libraries in the South Asia covering many branches of learning.
-Hence, those who gained admission to the University should make use of this unique opportunity using the faculties provided and lay a solid foundation for their future by achieving academic excellence.
+The university has one of the best libraries in South Asia covering many branches of learning.
+Hence, you must make the maximum use of this unique opportunity by using the faculties provided and lay a solid foundation for your future by achieving academic excellence.

-In comparison to the most universities in the country, University of Peradeniya is the only residential university that provides full complement of facilities besides providing excellent academic training program.
-It also provides facilities such as sports and many other supplementary opportunities to the undergraduates.
-I firmly believe that the students should make use of these opportunities to improve their physical and mental fitness, leadership qualities, interpersonal and communication skills to become useful citizen to the Country.
+As the only residential university in Sri Lanka, the University of Peradeniya provides a multitude of facilities besides providing the highest level of academic training.
+The university has a wide variety of facilities for sports and other supplementary opportunities.
+I highly encourage students to make the maximum use of these opportunities to improve their physical and mental wellbeing, leadership qualities, interpersonal skills and communication skills to become useful citizens to the country.

-In addition, the University of Peradeniya also has many student societies covering wide interests ranging from nature exploration, conservation and scientific innovation to cultural music, drama and religious and social activities.
-The students can gainfully engage themselves in activities of these societies to broaden their horizons.
+In addition, the University of Peradeniya also has many student societies covering a wide variety of interests ranging from exploration of nature, conservation and scientific innovation to cultural music, drama, religious and social activities.
+The students can engage themselves in activities of these societies to broaden their horizons.

-I take this occasion to wish all of you a very pleasant and a memorable stay at the University and every success in your future academic activities.
+I take this occasion to wish all of you a very pleasant and a memorable stay at the University and wish you every success in your future endeavours.
+Last but not least, I wish and hope that the prevailing COVID-19-related situation will improve soon and you will be able to commence in-campus activities in the very near future.